The Cherwell from the Victoria Arms to Islip

 1822: The Etonian; Allen le Blanc -

 ...
-Mr. Thompson is not content with that mere inert sort of antiquarianism which I see Mr. Bellamy is famous for — I mean the stocking a cabinet with curiosities in this line.
+Mr. Thompson is not content with that mere inert sort of antiquarianism which I see Mr. Bellamy is famous for - I mean stocking a cabinet with curiosities in this line.
 His (Mr. Thompson's) research is an active one.
 There is not an old Church, ruined Abbey, or Field of Battle, in the neighbourhood, within twenty miles, which he has not visited, and of whose traditions he has not made himself perfectly master.

 He has the very spirit of Columbus in exploring the various streams with which this well-watered county abounds.
 He has pursued the course of the Cherwell till it has become no wider than a brook; and not satisfied with a day's expedition up the Isis, during which he was several times obliged to draw his skiff over certain disagreeable impediments denominated wiers, he has lately been talking of penetrating as far as Cheltenham, and entertained sanguine hopes of crossing the range of hills in which the river takes its rise, and then dropping down, by some stream, into the Bristol Channel.